jeffknupp/blog/content/2012-10-04-writing-idiomatic-python.md

 This list will temporarily live here as a blog post, but I have an interesting idea for its final home.
 More on that next week.

+*Update 10/05/12: Add context managers, PEP8

 #Idioms

 ##Formatting
+Python has a language-defined standard set of formatting rules known as [PEP8](http://www.python.org/dev/peps/pep-0008/).
+If you're browsing commit messages on Python projects, you'll likely find them littered with references to PEP8 cleanup.
+The reason is simple: if we all agree on a common set of naming and formatting conventions, Python code as a whole becomes instantly more accessible to both novice and experienced developers.
+PEP8 is perhaps the most explicit example of idioms within the Python community.
+Read the PEP, install a PEP8 style-checking plugin for your editor (they all have one), and start writing your code in a way that other Python developers will appreciate.
+Listed below are a few examples.

 **Identifier Type**|**Format**|**Example**
 ----|------|-------|----
 Class|Camel case|class StringManipulator: